 Madame Tussauds Orlando also has an exclusive Justice League zone.
 It features The Flash, Wonder Woman, Cyborg, Superman, Batman, and Aquaman in an interactive exhibit.

 This unique museum is open daily at ICON Park on International Drive.
-You can purchase tickets as a combo to gain access to SEAL LIFE Orlando Aquarium and The Wheel for some savings.
+You can purchase combo tickets to gain access to multiple attractions for a small discount than if you bought them separately.

 SEA LIFE Orlando Aquarium